Valencia 2026

 How much Spanish do I need to know before the program begins?

-To make the most of this program, we want everyone to arrive with an A1 (beginner) level of Spanish proficiency.
-This is a level that most learners can achieve with an introductory Spanish class or spending a while with online apps.
-There are many free Spanish self-assessment tests available online; feel free to test yourself as many times as you’d like!
-(Our language school will conduct its own proficiency test with everyone upon arrival in order to match you to one of two possible class levels.)
+To make the most of our time together, we’d like everyone to arrive with an A1 (beginner) level of Spanish proficiency.
+This is a level that most learners can achieve with an introductory Spanish class or a few months of part-time practice with apps (or in less time, with more intensive practice).
+There are many free Spanish self-assessment tests available online to determine your level.

 Will I survive if I’m vegetarian, vegan, or gluten-free?